AREAS OF STRATEGIC PRIORITY

 - Student development and engagement: Expand opportunities for student learning through diverse experiences.

-- Internationalization: Opportunities for international mobility through study and research programs that strengthen global partnerships and encourage a unique approach to learning.
+- Global experiences: Opportunities for international mobility through study and research programs that strengthen global partnerships and encourage a unique approach to learning.

 - Health and wellness: Support the physical, emotional, social and spiritual health and well-being of students.